sugarkube/sugarkube/README.md

     -v --log-level=info
 ```

-* Download the kapps to be installed:
+* Download the kapps to be installed into a local cache directory (`caches/local-web`
+in the below command).
+Have a poke around in this later to see how it works.:
 ```
   ./sugarkube cache create -s sample-project/stacks.yaml -n local-web \
     caches/local-web -v --log-level=info